aidenlab/BEAR/README.md

 # Installation

 The BEAR pipeline and all its dependencies are Linux based.
 There are several options for installation, detailed below.
-The included test dataset can be used to verify instillation.
+The BEAR pipeline contains a test dataset that can be used to verify instillation.

-## Install BEAR and requirements manually
+## Install BEAR and dependencies manually

-You can install the Polar pipeline and all its dependencies manually.
+You can install the BEAR pipeline and all its dependencies manually.

-1. Install the dependencies:
+1. Install the dependencies manually:

     * [BWA](https://github.com/lh3/bwa)
     * [Samtools](http://www.htslib.org/download)